Bofa14/Free5gc-UERANSIM-project/README.md

 <br/>
 <br/>

-When all VMachine are up and configured with the instruction provided, run the script [main_script](https://github.com/Bofa14/Free5gc-UERANSIM-project/blob/fdf52972711db902fd322e675ead3ec8beefc8d8/5g_run.py) on the main Machine, to run type in shell
+When all VMachine are up and configured with the instruction provided, run the script [main_script](https://github.com/Bofa14/Free5gc-UERANSIM-project/blob/fdf52972711db902fd322e675ead3ec8beefc8d8/5g_run.py) on the main Machine shell:
 ```
 python3 5g_run.py
 ```